cyb-3r/mdr/readme.md

 ## Current Features

-This tool can parse the following markdown elements:
+- Prints the results on the terminal by default;

-- Headings
+- Can parse the following markdown elements:

-- Paragraphs
+  - None because I'm working on the tokenizer!

 ## Future Features

-- CLI arguments to pick a preferred markdown flavor (maybe)
+- CLI arguments to pick a preferred markdown flavor (not sure because of the markdown specs)
 - Support for more markdown elements

 ## Installation